-If you are charged with a first offense DUI / OVI in Ohio and your goal is simply to avoid jail, you may not need an attorney with expertise in DUI / OVI.
+If you are charged with a first offense DUI / OVI in the Columbus, Ohio area and your goal is simply to avoid jail, you may not need an attorney with expertise in DUI / OVI.
 In the average first offense that does not involve aggravating factors, it may not be worth paying a higher fee for a more experienced DUI / OVI lawyer if your intention is to plead guilty and ask for a lenient sentence.

 If, however, you are charged with a first DUI / OVI offense and your intention is to contest the DUI / OVI, try to keep it off your permanent record, and try to avoid the secondary consequences, your chance of doing so increases significantly if you hire a skilled DUI / OVI attorney.
 The level of knowledge and experience with DUI / OVI varies greatly among attorneys.
 An attorney that is going to help you contest the DUI / OVI should have experience with DUI / OVI investigations and the DUI / OVI court process, as well as expertise in field sobriety tests, breath tests, blood tests, and urine tests.Lawyer For Contesting DUI / OVI Charges In Columbus And Central Ohio

 Our practice is focused on DUI / OVI defense, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
 For more information about our practice, please see the firm overview.
 You can also read what our clients say and review our past case results.
 We limit the number of cases we accept so we can provide outstanding service to my clients.
 If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.